 Not surprisingly, even if you’re an expert in math or science, it can be difficult to get children interested in those topics.
 They’re generally good at visual learning, due in part to growing up with computers.
 So I strive to make the graphic, photo, or video in each post illustrate clearly the topic under discussion.
 Visual educational resources are a great supplement to any course of study.

-- Sky Lights is not a substitute for a textbook, online or in print.
-It’s a supplement designed to stimulate curiosity, guide inquiry, and provide explanations for difficult concepts.
+- Sky Lights is a supplement designed to stimulate curiosity, guide inquiry, and provide explanations for difficult concepts.
+It is not a substitute for a textbook, online or in print.

-- All content on this website is copyrighted or in the public domain.
+- Most content on this website is copyrighted.
+Some is in the public domain.
 Educators are excepted from some of the copyright limitations, and are free to use and duplicate most of what’s here.
-For details, see Legal.
+For more details, see Legal.

 - My Links page contains additional resources you might find useful.
 I’ve reviewed all of them for their pedagogical value and suitability for students.
-You can trust those links.
+I try to avoid commercial sites with ad content.
+You can trust my links.

-If you want to use Sky Lights as more than just a reading assignment, say, for written reports or student-generated tests, I highly recommend citation exploration as a requirement.
+If you want to use Sky Lights as more than just a reading assignment, say, for written reports or student-generated tests, I recommend citation exploration as a requirement.
 Most Sky Lights posts contain links to outside resources and/or earlier posts.
-Any post can stand on its own as an educational tool, but for greater depth on any topic these links can be useful.
-They are chosen to avoid ads and generally access government, academic, or professional institutions.
+Any post can stand on its own as an educational tool, but for greater depth these links will be useful.
+Most links access government or academic institutions, but now that Wikipedia has matured I’ve been using it more often.